Shimanti/api-project/README.md

 # api-project
-API from 20-page PDF of Mom's Indian Recipes
+Conversion to a json-file from 20-page PDF of Mom's Indian Recipes

 # Run
 node server.js